Azure/azure-sdk-for-net/sdk/resourcemanager/Azure.ResourceManager.Core/docs/AuthUsingEnvironmentVariables.md

 -   **Client Secret**
 -   **Tenant ID**

+## Obtaining the values

-These values can be obtained from the portal, here's the instructions:
+These values can be obtained from the [portal](https://portal.azure.com/), here's the instructions:

 ### Get Subscription ID